FoI

 Ti Plant

-ntroduced Photo: Sobhapati Samom
+ntroduced Photo: Gary Thingnam

-Common name: Hawaiian Ti Plant, Good Luck Plant, Ti Plant
+Common name: Ti Plant, Good Luck Plant, Hawaiian Ti Plant

 Botanical name: Cordyline fruticosa Family: Asparagaceae (Asparagus family)